hashicorp/terraform-provider-awscc/docs/data-sources/databrew_dataset.md

 - **database_table_name** (String) Database table name
 - **glue_connection_name** (String) Glue connection name
+- **query_string** (String) Custom SQL to run against the provided AWS Glue connection.
+This SQL will be used as the input for DataBrew projects and jobs.
 - **temp_directory** (Attributes) Input location (see [below for nested schema](#nestedatt--input--database_input_definition--temp_directory))

 <a id="nestedatt--input--database_input_definition--temp_directory"></a>